 C1.
-Study of the attenuation of γ-ray blazars by the Extragalactic Background Light (EBL) Motivation.
+Study of the attenuation of -ray blazars by the Extragalactic Background Light (EBL)

+Motivation.

-The Extragalactic Background Light (EBL) is the accumulated electromagnetic radiation (at IRoptical-UV wavelengths) resulting from the formation and evolution of structure in the universe.
-The main contributors to the EBL are: i) starlight at the optical- UV, and ii) re-processing of starlight by dust at the IR(see Hauser & Dwek 2001, Kashlinsky 2006 for a review).
+The Extragalactic Background Light (EBL) is the accumulated electromagnetic radiation (at IR-optical-UV wavelengths) resulting from the formation and evolution of structure in the universe.
+The main contributors to the EBL are: i) starlight at the optical-UV, and ii) re-processing of starlight by dust at the IR(see Hauser & Dwek 2001, Kashlinsky 2006 for a review).
 Measurement of the EBL density provides therefore a fundamental insight into the history of the universe.
-In particular, the UVoptical EBL flux (to which GLAST is sensitive) contains information about the star formation rate and dust-extinction process.
+In particular, the UV-optical EBL flux (to which GLAST is sensitive) contains information about the star formation rate and dust-extinction process at high redshifts.
 Unfortunately, direct measurements of the EBL intensity are extremely difficult due to the bright foreground from nearby sources (interplanetary dust, stars and gas in the Milky Way, etc.)

 The EBL is strongly connected to gamma-ray astrophysics because γ -rays emitted by blazars (or any other extragalactic source) are subject to absorption due to pair-production with EBL photons.
-One exciting consequence of this effect is that the magnitude of this absorption can then be used to measure -or at least constrain- the column density of background photons between the source and the observer (Stecker, de Jager, Salamon 1992).
+One positive consequence of this effect is that the magnitude of this absorption can then be used to measure - or at least constrain- the column density of background photons between the source and the observer (Stecker, de Jager, Salamon 1992).
 Gamma-rays detected by ground-based telescopes (with energy E > ~200 GeV) are subject to strong attenuation by the near- and mid- infrared part of the EBL, limiting (sub-)TeV probes of the EBL to low redshifts.
 GLAST, on the other hand, is sensitive to the less drastic attenuation of multi-GeV photons by the UV-optical part of the EBL, with no attenuation expected (at any redshift) for photons with energy below 10 GeV.
 Thus, EBL attenuation will not limit GLAST's ability to detect blazars.
 Depending on the blazar luminosity function (something that GLAST itself will measure), GLAST is expected to detect a large number of blazars (about one thousand or more ; Dermer 2006, Stecker & Salamon 1996, Chiang & Mukherjee 1998) with redshifts up to z~5.
-How many of these sources have an intrinsic spectrum that is suitable for EBL studies is not something that can be definitely answered before GLAST observations.
+How many of these sources are suitable for EBL studies is something that GLAST will answer.
 Nevertheless, the energy range of GLAST is ideal for probing the EBL to cosmological distances.